mikemoore1618/project_2_ruby_on_rails_app/README.md

 # Back log

--  Create another Model for Comments on Posts from Users with full CRUD
+-  Create a third Model for Comments on Posts from Users with full CRUD
 -  Implement functionality for Likes on Posts from Users with Create and Delete
+-  Add Genre feild to Posts Model and add Sort By Genre Functionality
 -  Gain ponsorship and a 6 figure salary from Spotify

 # Trello